 So why are we still following this 80/20 Rule of Failures?
 We’ve been developing products this way, over and over again, for the past hundred years.
 And we call this innovation?

 Today's product developer needs a way to reverse the 80/20 Rule of failures.
 What if I told you it is possible to do exactly that?
 Instead of failing 4 out of 5 times, what if nearly every product you develop could pass peer reviews and get adopted by the customer?
 The 80/20 Rule of Success!
 That would be the biggest breakthrough of this century; for invention, for product development, for your personal success, your companies financial success and for the prosperity of our future society.

-As a product development systems engineer, I have also had more failures than successes.
+As an innovator and product development systems engineer, I have also had more failures than successes.
 I’ve even been laid off a few times because of the way these failures impacted the company I worked for.

 Over the next six years these tools helped 26 design & development teams solve what they previously described as “unsolvable problems”.
-Now, with these tools, they could quickly find not only one, but two or three innovative solution concepts during a 1-2 hour meeting.
+Now, with these tools, they quickly identified and applied not only one, but two or three innovative principles that could solve their problem (and did it during a one-hour meeting).
 All 26 teams then passed their checkpoint reviews and all 26 improved devices or systems were adopted by our customer—the US Army.
 All 26 are now helping in the Battle Field, saving the U.S. Army $233 million over the legacy equipment and systems they had been using.

-That’s when I came to the realization that I need to share this discovery with you.
-I call it Principle Driven Development, and it's an entirely new way to innovate and develop products of the highest value.
+That’s when I realized I need to share this discovery with you.
+I call it Principle Driven Development (PDD), and it's an entirely new way to innovate and develop products of the highest value.
 Products and systems adopted and embraced by your customer(s).

-Want me to help you implement your Principle-Driven Development System™ so you can develop 15X More Success and Product Adoption?
+Want me to Install Principle-Driven Development to Empower Your develop toward 15X More Product Adoption?